arthur-cmd/Generative-artificial-intellegance-GenAI-projects/README.md

-This repository consists of various codes involving Generative ai 🤖
+ 🤖This repository consists of various codes involving Generative ai 🤖

 1)trustAi.py
   its a bot that receives and responds to  questions,with a proper chat UI.This program is made by langchain,ollama,llama 3.1,streamlit and python